Esri/devsummit-xr-precon-2020/labs/1_tabletop/lab.forms.md

 </p></details>

 To install the correct Nuget packages, right-click the solution (top-level node in the Solution Explorer), and select **Manage Nuget packages for Solution**.
-Search for 'ArcGIS AR' and select **Esri.ArcGISRuntime.ARToolkit.Forms**.
-Select each project then click 'Install'.
+Search for **Xamarin.Forms** and install the Xamarin.Forms package from Microsoft for all projects.
+Next, search for 'ArcGIS AR' and install **Esri.ArcGISRuntime.ARToolkit.Forms**.

 The AR Toolkit Nuget package will automatically install additional dependencies, including the base ArcGIS Runtime, as needed.